Al3xBM/Reversi/README.md

 # Reversi
+An implementation of the game Reversi.
-A server and client for reversi which allow multiple players to connect and play together made using GTK
+It consists of a simple server which allows for multiple clients to connect and play concurrently and a client whose graphic interface was made using GTK.